NWPU-903PR/DMDeepm6A1.0/README.md

 DMDeepm6A depends on exomePeak, keras, DESeq, TxDb.Hsapiens.UCSC.hg19.knownGene, BSgenome.Hsapiens.UCSC.hg19, org.Hs.eg.dbr R packages and please make sure install them before installing DMDeepm6A.

 1. Keras installation
 Make sure Anaconda is installed for windows system for Python 3.x (https://www.anaconda.com/download/#windows) before installing Keras ("Anaconda3-5.3.0-Windows-x86_64" is suggested).
-Then follow the instruction on web (https://keras.rstudio.com/) to install keras in R (please do not install the current version, tensorflow version 1.10 and keras version 2.2.0 is suggested) or install in R as following:
+Then follow the instruction on web (https://keras.rstudio.com/) to install keras (please do not install the current version, tensorflow version 1.10 and keras version 2.2.0 is suggested) or install in R as following:

 ```{r, eval=FALSE}
 if (!requireNamespace("devtools", quietly = TRUE))